Bart Howard: Musical style

 With few exceptions, Bart Howard wrote both the music and the lyrics of his songs.
 They reflected the performers they were written for and the places they were sung: "[His] songs were made to be sung in small places [...]
 They defined the word 'intimate'."
 They were written for "people who wanted to listen"; they had "beautiful melodies and sensitive, memorable lyrics".
 KT Sullivan, Howard's latter-day champion, observed that they worked especially well for sopranos; his longtime collaborators Mabel Mercer and Portia Nelson were both sopranos, as is Sullivan.
 He wrote more lyrics specifically for a woman (such as "It Was Worth It", "So Long As He Loves You", "Who Besides You" and "Would You Believe It") than most songwriters, who tend to write songs that can be sung by either sex.

 Howard's songwriting idol was Cole Porter, and the sophistication of his songs brought comparisons to Porter's, but Howard's songs were not as musically or verbally complex as Porter's.
 The singer Anita Ellis said, "I like Bart's songs better than [Stephen Sondheim's ...]
 Steve's are much harder.
 Bart's can become part of you.
 He leaves room for that to happen."

-Excepting his one attempt at a musical, Howard wrote only standalone songs that could be about anything he wanted, none that had to serve a theatrical plot, and almost always about love.
+Excluding his one attempt at a musical, Howard wrote only standalone songs that could be about anything he wanted, none that had to serve a theatrical plot, and almost always about love.
 (Note: Howard did write three songs on the subject of age: "It Was Worth It" for Mabel Mercer's 50th birthday, "The Man in the Looking Glass" for Frank Sinatra's, and "Young Just Once" for himself in his seventies.)
 "Few other songwriters glorified romance or mourned its failure as passionately as Howard ...
 Almost every song he wrote is a lovers' vignette."
 Howard himself wrote: "My songs are about love [...]
 I always approach the writing of lyrics with a kind of smiling compassion for the poor creatures who keep trying to cope with this dear devil emotion.
 And, since words alone cannot tell the tale, I aim for melodies and harmonies that betray the anxieties behind the casual lyric observation."
 But Howard also knew how to hold his listeners' attention: many of his songs (such as "Let Me Love You", "Walk-Up" and "You Are Not My First Love") end with surprises, whether disconcerting or pleasant.